Rebecca Broad is a trustee for a wildlife trust and passionate about saving the planet.

 Being part of a board decision and taking a vote has an impact, and multiple people trusting me with that is important and empowering.

-Fiona McAuslan is Getting on Board's Communications Director.
+Interview by Fiona McAuslan, Getting on Board's Communications Director.

 Trusteeship is for everyone: find out how you can become a trustee at our What is a Trustee and How do I Become One? webinar.

-And if you're a trustee who wants to keep developing; check out our trustee webinar series.
+And if you're a trustee who wants to keep developing; check out the other free webinars available in our Trustee Learning Programme